csxyhe/SADT/README.md

 $ CUDA_HOME=your_cuda_path python3 setup.py build develop
 ```

- ***Another version of the SADA module, which is fully implemented in PyTorch and has a faster speed than CUDA version, will be uploaded soon.
-Stay tuned!***
+ ***Another version of the SADA module, which is fully implemented in PyTorch and has a faster speed than CUDA version, is placed in the root of the project named `deformAttention_torch.py`.
+You can try it by putting it into the corresponding model directory and replacing `from .deformAttention import SADAttentionBlock, PConv` with `from .deformAttention_torch import SADAttentionBlock, PConv` in `SADT_archs.py` file.***

+***The current PyTorch version is implemented using `torch.nn.functional.grid_sample` function.
+While this function is well-suited for flow-based methods that typically sample a single offset per location, it is not an ideal fit for deformable methods, which inherently require sampling multiple points (e.g., from multiple offset predictions) simultaneously at each position.
+This architectural mismatch means the current implementation, though functional, may not fully leverage the potential efficiency or expressiveness of deformable attention mechanisms.
+I am keen to explore more native or performant implementations.
+If you have insights or code improvements, feel free to reach out.
+Welcome discussions and contributions!***

 ## Dataset Download